Gender and Sexualities

-The study of gender, bodies and sexualities is central to a full appreciation of the past, whether one is studying political culture, work and leisure, religious ideologies, scientific practices, state formation, or war.
-Our department has long been a recognized leader of gender history in a variety of temporal and geographic fields: medieval and modern Europe, colonial America and modern US, Africa, the Middle East, East Asia, and South Asia.
-Many of us work on topics that transcend national boundaries by integrating gender into studies of imperialism, decolonization, borderlands, and international trade.
+The study of genders, bodies and sexualities is central to fully appreciating the past, whether studying political culture, work and leisure, religious ideologies, scientific practices, state formation, or war.
+Our department has long been a recognized leader of gender history in a variety of temporal and geographic fields: medieval and modern Europe, colonial North America and modern US, Africa, the Middle East, East Asia, and South Asia.
+Many of us work on topics that transcend national boundaries by integrating gender and sexuality into studies of imperialism, decolonization, borderlands, and international trade.
 Our research methods are as diverse as the topics we study.
-We approach gender and sexuality as historians of the emotions and the senses, as historians of political economy and business, as historians of material culture, consumption, and food practices, as historians of cities and the built environment, and as historians of childhood and the family.
-We study the history of work in its widest sense, including slavery, industrial, agricultural work, and household and intimate labors.
+We approach the history of sex, gender, and sexuality as scholars of the emotions and the senses, political economy and business, material culture, consumption, food practices, cities and the built environment, and childhood and the family.

 Some of our activities include:

-• We host a Gender and Sexualities History Brown Bag series in which faculty, graduate students and guests workshop articles and chapters, and discuss current issues in feminist pedagogy and politics.
+• We host a regular Gender + Sexualities History Workshop series in which faculty, graduate students and guests share in-progress articles and chapters and discuss current issues in feminist pedagogy and politics.
+Undergraduate and graduate students can earn credit through HIST 295 GS.

-• We host an annual graduate student retreat where students can discuss their work with faculty and peers not on their doctoral committees
+• Each June, we host an annual graduate student retreat where graduate students from across campus discuss their work with faculty and peers separate from those on their doctoral committees.

 Alumni/ae

-• Justin Bengry (Honorary Research Fellow, Birkbeck College, University of London, Founder and Managing Editor of Notches: (Re)marks on the History of Sexuality)
+• Justin Bengry (Lecturer in Queer History, Goldsmiths, University of London; Founder and Managing Co-Editor of Notches: (Re)marks on the History of Sexuality)

 • Megan Bowman (Lecturer, Georgia State University)